bjlkeng/bjlkeng.github.io/source/posts/maximum-entropy-distributions.rst

     So given no information about a discrete distribution, the maximal entropy distribution is just a uniform distribution.
 This matches with Laplace's `principle of indifference <https://en.wikipedia.org/wiki/Principle_of_indifference>`_ which
-    states that given mutually exclusive and exhaustive indistiguisable possibilities, each possibility should be assigned equal probability of :math:`\frac{1}{n}`.
+    states that given mutually exclusive and exhaustive indistinguishable possibilities, each possibility should be assigned equal probability of :math:`\frac{1}{n}`.